KarolDuracz/scratchpad/Hello World Drivers/demo 5 - VGA Controller WMD - related to EFI topic about VGA/README.md

 <h2> VGA Controller WMD - related to EFI topic about VGA</h2>
+I'm trying to understand if there is a correlation between the VGA controller and the GOP protocol in UEFI.
+<br /><br />
 related to this -> https://github.com/KarolDuracz/scratchpad/tree/main/bootloader_x86/tianocore%20EDK2/demo4%20-%20VGA%20controller
 <br /><br />
 Main goal for this demo5.
 Can Windows Kernel Driver (WMD) read VGA registers?
 The answer is : YES.